nxsudarshan/javascript-server/CLIENT-SERVER.md

   * **Assets:** This is a collective name for all the other stuff that makes up a website, such as images, music, video, Word documents, and PDFs.

 #

+## So what happens, exactly?
+#
+### Example : When we are requesting a web service from web server then how server will served our request ?